3bit-techs/vvpctl/README.md

 * Synchronous interactions with the API (waiting for the desired state transition)
 * Automatic self-heal a Deployment by cancelling it when the current state is `FAILED`
 * Automatic rollback of a Deployment to its previous state (when updating)
+* Dumps the installed Deployment json to a file

 ## Install